-NOTE D - DEFICIENCY OF CASH RECEIPTS OVER CASH DISBURSEMENTS
+NOTE D - DEFIENCY OF CASH RECEIPTS OVER CASH DISBURSEMENTS

-Special Revenue Federal fund has outstanding petitions for reimbursement by the federal government at June 30, 2018.
+Special Revenue Federal fund has outstanding petitions for reimbursement by the federal government as of June 30, 2019.
 Outstanding petitions include funds requested and in process requisitions.
 Accordingly, management believes the deficiency of cash receipts over cash disbursements should be offset as future reimbursements are collected.
-Subsequent collections of outstanding petitions of funds at June 30, 2018, amounted to approximately \$4,830,388, up to March 21, 2019.
-This amount is due to the close out report for the Crime Victims Assistance Program for the year 2015 in June 2018 and collected in August 2018.
+Subsequent collections of outstanding petitions of funds as of June 30, 2019, amounted to approximately \$14,641,129 as of September 17, 2020.